Fengshawn/ginchat/README.md

 TODO
-1.Support sound and video storage and communication 2.Add chatbot user with LLaMA3
+1. Support sound and video storage and communication
+2. Add chatbot user with LLaMA3
-3.Scalability with K8s
+3. Scalability with K8s